-This french tartiflette recipe blends potatoes, bacon, onions and gooey Reblochon cheese into a delicious casserole dish.
-Comfort food at its best and easy to make with just a few ingredients.
+This french tartiflette recipe blends potatoes, bacon, onions and gooey Reblochon cheese into a delicious potato casserole dish.
+French comfort food at its best and easy to make with just a few ingredients.

-Tartiflette is a traditional french potato dish originating from the Savoy region in France, more specifically in the French Alps.
+Tartiflette is a traditional french potato dish originating from the Savoy region in France, more specifically in the French Alps, hence the name tartiflette savoyarde.
 Tartiflette is a delicious dish of winter comfort food, normally served after a long day on the ski slopes in the Alps.
 I personally think this dish should not only be served in winter time as it tastes great all year round.

 The main ingredient to make a tartiflette authentic is the Reblochon cheese, which is a semi-soft cheese from the Haute-Savoie region in France, made from unpasteurised milk.
 It has a mild flavour, slightly fruity and nutty and gives the tartiflette dish its traditional flavour.